omonteon/github-user-search/README.md

 This project helped me understand CSS grid better.
 While I'm not an expert yet, I certainly understand better how to build layouts using CSS Grid.
 I also learned how to use SVGR, to import svg files in a React project and still be able to style the svg.
-Finally, I learned how to setup Cypress in a windows machine.
+Finally, I did some e2e tests using Cypress.

 ### Continued development